Does Your Child’s IEP Actually Support Inclusion?

 This is NOT for you if...

-• You want a full rewrite of the entire IEP in one session (I do offer 1:1 Advocacy support if that is what you're looking for)
+• You want a full rewrite of the entire IEP in one session, I offer 1:1 Advocacy support for that

 • You’re looking for a generic checklist without context for your child and your situation